 Prior to joining Wyeth, Meghan worked as an intellectual property attorney at the New York law firms of Kramer Levin Naftalis and Frankel LLP and Cooper & Dunham LLP, as well as, Edwards & Angell LLP in Fort Lauderdale, Florida.
 Her practice at these firms included the representation of corporations, start-up ventures and university research centers in patent prosecution, licensing and litigation.

-Meghan is admitted to the New York State Bar, the U.S. District Courts for the Southern and Eastern Districts of New York, and the U.S. Supreme Court.
-She also is registered to practice before the U.S. Patent and Trademark Office.
+Meghan is admitted to the New York State Bar, the U.S. District Courts for the Southern and Eastern Districts of New York.
+She is also is registered to practice before the U.S. Patent and Trademark Office and separately admitted to practice and argue before the Supreme Court of The United States of America.
 Meghan received her J.D. from Vanderbilt University School of Law, and her B.S. in Biology from Vanderbilt University.